Why You Miss Them Even Though They Hurt You

 Can I recover from a trauma bond on my own?

-While self-reflection helps, many people benefit from therapeutic support to untangle the guilt, grief, and patterns that formed in the relationship.
+While self-reflection and self-compassion are meaningful starting points, most people benefit from therapeutic support to untangle the guilt, grief, and nervous system patterns that formed in the relationship.
+Trauma bonds often require more than insight; they require body-based healing work, too.